eileencodes/crud_project/README.md

 ### Delete

 Now it's time to destroy records.
-Many developers would just run `destroy\_all` on the model and call it a day.
+Many developers would just run `destroy_all` on the model and call it a day.
 But what if you want to destroy related records?
 Associations with 10k records won't break MySQL but it will run slowly.
 With 100k records though, I've killed MySQL.
 That's not great.
 We never want our queries to be so overloading to the database that it just goes away.
-The problem with `destroy\_all` is like our update methods above instantiates each object.
+The problem with `destroy_all` is like our update methods above instantiates each object.

+For these examples I recommend running rails console in sandbox mode (`rails c -s`) because then we can easily rollback our changes by exiting instead of re-running the create command.

 A destroy all might look like this:
 ```ruby